Guide to eco friendly textiles for a sustainable travel mindset

 Cotton production accounts for 40% of the total textile fiber market and is still a major industry in countries like the US and India.

 Cotton is a natural fiber made from renewable resources but it requires a lot of land and water to grow.
-It is often produced from GMO seeds and it demands a high load of chemical fertilizers and pesticides.
+It is often produced from GMO seeds and it demands a high load of chemical fertilisers and pesticides.
 Besides the intensive cultivation process, other processes, like dyeing and finishing, require a heavy amount of toxic chemicals dyes, water, and energy usage.
 Cotton mills in developing countries are major culprits for water and soil pollution, leading to the loss of natural resources and an increase in health problems.

 In countries like India and Pakistan, cotton production has been pointed a finger for farmers indebtedness and a rising rate of suicides, as well as an alarming depletion of potable water sources in regions that are susceptible to drought.